-- i.
-Bereavement through the death of a close relative or significant other that, in employment, would lead an employer to grant compassionate leave; - ii.
-For oneself or a close relative (such as parent, child or spouse/partner) or a person who is dependent upon the student for their care: - Serious short-term illness or accident of a nature that, in employment, would lead an employer to agree to absence on sick leave - A long-term chronic health problem suddenly worsening - A flare-up of a chronic health problem.
+Bereavement through the death of a close relative, partner or close personal friend-or significant other that, in employment, would lead an employer to grant compassionate leave;

-- iii.
-Victim of a serious crime - iv.
+- ii.
+For oneself or a close relative (such as parent, child or spouse/partner) or a person who is dependent upon the student for their care: - Serious short-term illness, including mental health illness, or accident of a nature that, in employment, would lead an employer to agree to absence on sick leave - A long-term chronic health problem suddenly worsening - A flare-up of a chronic health problem. - iii.
+Victim of a serious crime whose impact upon a student is serious. - iv.
 Disabilities for which reasonable adjustments are not yet in place and where the delay is not due to the student - v.
-Exceptional personal circumstances e.g. events that result in a serious impact on a student's ability to engage with academic work during the assessment period in question. - vi.
-For part-time and online learning students in employment, an increase in their workload due to circumstances beyond their control, or being required by their employer to work through periods normally available for study and/or assessment; - vii.
+Exceptional personal circumstances e.g. events that result in a serious impact on a student's ability to engage with academic work during the assessment period in question; this includes unexpected changes to caring responsibilities. - vi.
+For part-time and online learning students in employment, an iexceptional and significant norease change in their workload due to circumstances beyond their control, or being required by their employer to work through periods normally available for study and/or assessment; their employment commitment, where this is beyond their control. - vii.
 Other exceptional circumstances that have or will have in the future, affected the student's ability to meet a deadline or to attend an event.
 Such circumstances will be considered on a case by case basis and may include participation in international sporting events, jury service and military service.